dnsimple/dnsimple-support/content/articles/netlify-connector.markdown

 ---

 [Netlify](https://www.netlify.com) unites an entire ecosystem of modern tools and services into a single, simple workflow for building high performance sites and apps.
-With DNSimple's Netlify Connector, you can easily connect your domains to Netlify, and set up the required DNS records.
+With DNSimple's Netlify Connector, you can easily connect your domains to Netlify, and set up the required DNS records and Netlify configuration, without having to think about DNS.

 ## Creating a connection